Palliative care at home

-It can be referred to as ‘end-of-life’ care and is very much about obeying the wishes of the individual, ensuring their physical comfort and offering support to their loved ones.
+Palliative care, sometimes referred to as ‘end-of-life’ care is very much about obeying the wishes of the individual, ensuring their physical comfort and offering support to their loved ones.

 This type of care should start as soon as it’s required – it can last as short as a couple of days up to 12 months or more.

 There are many different dimensions to palliative care, and it’s about being able to provide support in each area – for this reason people receiving this type of care will often receive support from a number of people and caregivers.

 |Total Pain||Total pain refers to the cumulation of the three other main types of pain experienced by people with life-limiting conditions.
 It has roots in the physical, psychosocial and spiritual.||The support offered for the various types of pain outlined below, comes together as the support team for total pain.|

 |Physical Pain||Physical pain is the pain that can be managed with medication.
 Different medications can be used in palliative care – they may be common but are used in different ways for this type of care.
 Patients needing end-of-life care may have a variety of physical symptoms which need professional support and medication.||Physical pain and medication need to be managed by professional nursing support – this can be arranged with the help of a GP or healthcare provider.
 A live-in carer can support medication prompting.|

 |Psychosocial Pain||Physical pain tends to be the first thing which is attended to and following that it’s important to ensure the person is receiving compassion and empathy.
 This can involve supporting the individual and their loved ones – facilitating discussions about relationships, finding meaning at the end of life and a sense of control.||Psychosocial assessments can be done which help the medical team support individuals.
 This type of care can be supported by a live-in caregiver, ensuring someone’s there for companionship and support.|